Denperidge-Redpencil/Learning.md/Notes/emberjs.md

     - `this.storage.bands.push()` --> `this.storage` doesn't get changed, so tracking that won't work; track `this.storage.bands` instead.
     - You might have to use `this.storage.bands = tracked([])`, which you can get after running and importing `ember i tracked-built-ins`

+Also, in my personal experience, objects + tracked-built-ins works the best.
+But I might be goofing things.

 ```js
 import { tracked } from '@glimmer/tracking';